artem-oppermann/Sentiment-Analysis-of-Netflix-Reviews/README.md

             --num_epoch=25 \
             --batch_size=32 \
             --learning_rate=0.0005 \
-            --architecture=uni_directional \
+            --architecture=uni_directional (or bi-directional) \
             --lstm_units=100  \
             --dropout_keep_prob=0.5 \
             --embedding_size=100  \
+            --required_acc_checkpoint=0.7 \

+The meaning of these hyperparameters can be found in the documentations of `tf.FLAGS` in `train.py`.

-After the execution, the training should start.
-YOu can observe the training loss and the accuracy on the training set and test set.
+After the execution, the training of the model should start.
+You can observe the training loss and the accuracy on the training set and test set.
 Accuracy gives the ratio of correctly predicted sentiment of a given Netflix Review.
 You may see results like these:

             epoch_nr: 0, train_loss: 0.654, train_acc: 0.629, test_acc: 0.737
             epoch_nr: 1, train_loss: 0.451, train_acc: 0.809, test_acc: 0.753